Dorset School Age Immunisation Service

 The flu vaccine can protect children against the strains of seasonal influenza.

-The flu vaccine is offered to all children from reception to year 9 and all young people in special education schools up to 25yrs.
+The flu vaccine is offered to all children form Reception to year 11 and all young people in special educational schools up to 25 years.

-The vaccine is given as a single spray squirted up each nostril.
-Not only is it needle-free – a big advantage for children – the nasal spray is quick and painless.
+The nasal vaccine is given as a single spray up each nostril.
+It is quick and painless.
 The vaccine is absorbed very quickly.
 It will still work even if, after the vaccination, your child develops a runny nose, sneezes or blows their nose.

-For more inforamation read the relevant NHS leaflet below:
+For more information read the relevant NHS leaflet below:

 - for those in school years 7 to 11